 Please don’t accept the ridiculous idea that you need a drug to block the symptoms of an unhealthy colon.
 Listen to your body.
 It is trying to tell you that there has been a change with one or more aspects of your normal gastro-intestinal balance.
 IBS or spastic colon is a diagnosis of exclusion.
-It is a functional bowel disorder characterized by chronic abdominal pain, discomfort, bloating, and alteration of bowel habits in the absence of any detectable organic cause.
+I.B.S. is a functional bowel disorder characterized by chronic abdominal pain, discomfort, bloating, and alteration of bowel habits in the absence of any detectable organic cause.

-It is important to note that when your medical history and health related goals are explored, that consultation is held directly with Dr. Shaw, not an untrained individual, a questionnaire or a computer program.
+It is important to note that when your medical history and health related goals are explored, your consultations are held directly with Dr. Shaw, not an untrained individual, a staff member, a questionnaire or a computer program.
 You will not be signing up for a “program” and paying money up front for services not yet rendered.
 Your health care journey in our office is unique to your specific needs.